Soracom LTE-M Button Setup Guide

 Soracom Harvest Data is a paid service.
 A free tier is available, which you can use to capture data sent by your LTE-M Button in order to verify that it is working correctly.

-Please note that if Harvest Data is enabled for multiple devices, you might exceed the free tier.
-If you have no need to store device data on Soracom after confirming that everything is working correctly, we recommend turning off the Harvest Data service to avoid unwanted charges.
+Please note that if Harvest Data is enabled for multiple buttons, you might exceed the free tier.
+If you have no need to store button data on Soracom after confirming that everything is working correctly, we recommend turning off the Harvest Data service to avoid unwanted charges.

 Please also note that regardless of the free tier, sending and receiving data over the cellular network will still incur data usage fees.